 The Assessment of Corrective Measures (ACM) for the four BGS CCR units was completed on September 12, 2019.
 The ACM was completed in response to the detection of lithium and molybdenum at statistically significant levels (SSLs) above the Groundwater Protection Standard (GPS) in groundwater samples from downgradient monitoring wells.
 Lithium concentrations exceeded the GPS at the following downgradient monitoring wells: MW-302, MW-303, MW-307, and MW-308.
 Molybdenum concentrations exceeded the GPS at the following downgradient monitoring wells: MW-302, MW-307, and MW-308.
+An ACM Addendum was completed on November 24, 2020.

-This Semiannual Progress Report summarizes data collected and remedy evaluation progress made since the ACM was completed in September 2019, and outlines planned future activities to complete the selection of remedy process.
-This is the third semiannual progress report, and covers the 6-month period of September 2020 through February 2021.
+This Semiannual Progress Report summarizes data collected and remedy evaluation progress made since the September 2019 ACM and November 2020 ACM Addendum, and outlines planned future activities to complete the selection of remedy process.
+This is the fourth semiannual progress report, and covers the 6-month period of March 2021 through August 2021.